zjhgx/JavaAnalytics/README.md

 # JavaAnalytics

+### 关于Monitor
+In concurrent programming, a monitor is a synchronization construct that allows threads to have both mutual exclusion and the ability to wait (block) for a certain condition to become true.
+Monitors also have a mechanism for signaling other threads that their condition has been met.
+A monitor consists of a mutex (lock) object and condition variables.<br>
+Another definition of monitor is a thread-safe class, object, or module that uses wrapped mutual exclusion in order to safely allow access to a method or variable by more than one thread.
+The defining characteristic of a monitor is that its methods are executed with mutual exclusion: At each point in time, at most one thread may be executing any of its methods.<br>
+While a thread is executing a method of a thread-safe object, it is said to occupy the object, by holding its mutex (lock).
+Thread-safe objects are implemented to enforce that at each point in time, at most one thread may occupy the object.<br>

+wait c, m, where c is a condition variable and m is a mutex (lock) associated with the monitor.
+This operation is called by a thread that needs to wait until the assertion Pc is true before proceeding.
+While the thread is waiting, it does not occupy the monitor.
+* Atomically:
+	* a.release the mutex m,
+	* b.move this thread from the "running" to c's "wait-queue" (a.k.a. "sleep-queue") of threads
+	* c.sleep this thread.
+(Context is synchronously yielded to another thread.)

 ### sleep和wait有什么不同？
 A wait can be "woken up" by another thread calling notify on the monitor which is being waited on whereas a sleep cannot.
 Also a wait (and notify) must happen in a block synchronized on the monitor object whereas sleep does not<br>
 ```Java